xxxbf0222/COMP34812/Solution1/1st_sol_model_card.md

 <!-- This relates heavily to the Technical Specifications.
 Content here should link to that section when it is relevant to the training procedure. -->

-The model was trained totally on the training set (train.csv), and trained for 30 epochs.
+The model was trained totally on the training set ([train.csv](../data/train.csv)), and trained for 13 (out of 30) epochs.
 Word embeddings are frozen during training.
-After each epoch, the model runs an evaluation on the development set (dev.csv), and record its accuracy and f1-score.
+After each epoch, the model runs an evaluation on the development set [dev.csv](../data/dev.csv), and record its accuracy and f1-score.
 Due to the unbalance in training set, **weighted f1-score** is used as the performace indicator.
 If the current f1-score is higher than previous epochs, the model will be considered as the current best model, and saved by covering a previous best model.

 Cross Entropy Loss is used by default, but the Focal Loss is also implemented and supported.
 Since the training data is unbalance, class weights is applied in loss function.

+`ReduceLROnPlateau` schedular is used in training.
+It monitors the f1-score in each epoch.
+If it observes a decrease in the f1-score from the evaluation during training, it will halve the learning rate to increase the stability of model training

 #### Training Hyperparameters